Phatdz-coding/CALCULATOR/README.md

 This is a **beta version**, so bugs may exist.
 Spotted a bug?
 Please report it to my repo ( ͡° ͜ʖ ͡°)

-💡 UI is intentionally minimal for speed and focus.